blinklet/blog-posts/simulator-updates.md

 ## GNS3

 [GNS3](https://gns3.com/) continues to deliver new versions.
-GNS3 is a very popular network emulation tool that is primarily used to emulate networks of commercial routers, but it also supports open-source routers.
+GNS3 is a very popular network emulation tool that is primarily used to emulate networks comprised of commercial routers, but it also supports open-source routers.
 It is often used by professionals studying for certification exams.
 [GNS3 version 2.2.37](https://github.com/GNS3) was released in January 2023.

 ## IMUNES